We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 It’s amazing what kind of an impact a simple injury can have on the Sandwich Generation family dealing with the issues of caring for elderly parents and helping with the grandkids.
-With a fifth metatarsal fracture, I’m able to be hobbling about but there’s definitely no monster tag with the grandkids anytime soon.
-I can fairly easily keep up with one grandchild, but if I have all of them it requires a lot more pre-planning and relying on good educational TV shows and movies from iTunes Store TV Shows, DVDs and Netflix!
+With a broken toe, I’m able to be hobbling about but there’s definitely no monster tag with the grandkids anytime soon.
+(Though as you can see in the photo above, we have been having fun with my new Medline transport wheelchairs’ assistance) I can fairly easily keep up with one grandchild, but if I have all of them it requires a lot more pre-planning and relying on good educational TV shows and movies from iTunes Store TV Shows, DVDs and Netflix!

-We had used a similar lightweight transport chair years ago for my dad when his advanced symptoms of Parkinson’s disease were bad enough he could no longer walk.
+We had used a similar lightweight transport wheelchair years ago for my dad when his advanced symptoms of Parkinson’s disease were bad enough he could no longer walk.
 They are wonderful!
 They are light-weight, easy to fold, big enough to hold most people, and small enough to store easily in most cars!
-We have the fondest memories of him “walking” through the house in one with his youngest great-grandkids on his lap.
+We have the fondest memories of him “walking” through the house in his wheelchair, carrying his youngest great-grandkids on his lap and with sweet smile on his face!
 And it was even more useful when he reached the end stage of his Parkinson’s Disease, so that we could easily take him to other rooms to give him the fun of watching the little ones, even though he could no longer “walk” with them.

 My oldest grandson, my senior mom, and I all took it for a spin around the block and it worked great.
 Sometimes he pushed, sometimes she pushed, and sometimes I walked myself while sitting down (gotta use up calories and get some exercise somehow!).
 For the steep hills, I got out, he sat down, and I pushed him, while using the wheelchair as a “crutch” to keep me from walking on the injury.
 It worked GREAT!
 If i had tried to hobble around the whole block on my walking boot with a cane, it would have taken ten times as long and I would have been in a lot of pain by the end of the walk.
 This way, I had no pain, no extra pressure on my foot, and my senior mom had plenty of company for the exercise she needs and enjoys.
 It was definitely well worthwhile!

-I remember when we first had a transport wheelchair for my dad and several people stopped to ask us where we found it.
+I remember when we first had one of these light Medline transport wheelchairs for my dad.
+Several people stopped to ask us where we found it.
 Even our doctor was impressed by it.
 I guess you could call it the “umbrella stroller” of wheelchairs.
 The bigger, sturdier (and much heavier) wheelchairs definitely have vital uses, as do electric powered wheelchairs and medical mobility scooters.
 The best thing about travel wheelchairs, as they are also called, is how light they are so even many of our senior parents could lift them if they had to.
-These transport wheelchairs have definitely been a big help to our Sandwich Generation family and will be sticking around long after this 5th metatarsal fracture is a fuzzy memory!
+These light transport wheelchairs have definitely been a big help to our Sandwich Generation family and will be sticking around long after this broken toe is a fuzzy memory!